Mollie in Montana~*

 While the squash is roasting, brown the maple sausage in a skillet.
 Once it has browned, set it aside while you cook the apples, shallots and garlic.
 Cook them on medium heat until the apples soften and the shallots brown and the garlic becomes fragrant.
 Once they are ready, put everything in a large bowl.

 When you pull them from the oven, drizzle or brush each squash with about a teaspoon of maple syrup.
-It just adds another little nostalgic sweetness.
+It just adds another level of nostalgic sweetness.

 Apple and Maple Sausage stuffed Acorn Squash.